 If you’re a sportsbetting beginner, make sure to check out our guides to betting for tons of valuable information.

 The second way to place bets is to physically go to a casino or sportsbook.
 There are lots of different options including the ones we listed above that are affiliate with the online betting sites.

 Going to a live sportsbook is a great experience since you can watch the games with a big group of other gamblers.
 The atmosphere is electric and it definitely adds a different dimension to the gambling experience.

-What Is the Future of Online Sports Betting in New Jersey?
+What Is the Future of Online Sports Betting in the Garden State?

 When sports betting was first officially legalized in New Jersey, the state didn’t have all the necessary provisions to regulate it.
 That didn’t slow them down though.

 Not wanting to miss out on early action, New Jersey lawmakers put into place many temporary procedures, just to get things going in time for NFL kick-off.
 For example, casinos and racetracks have a grace period of 270 days to operate an online sportsbook while building their physical one.
 As time goes on, the licensing and permitting processes will be streamlined, and fewer exceptions will be made.

 Upon legalization, the first two options available to people wanting to wager on a game was to do it: